Android Ice Cream Sandwich: Release

 The Galaxy Nexus was the first Android device to ship with Android 4.0.
 Android 4.0.3 was released on December 16, 2011, providing bug fixes, a new social stream API, and other internal improvements.
-The same day, Google began a rollout of Ice Cream Sandwich to the predecessor of the Galaxy Nexus, the Nexus S. However, on December 20, 2011, the Nexus S roll-out was "paused" so the company could "monitor feedback" related to the update.
+The same day, Google began a rollout of Ice Cream Sandwich to the predecessor of the Galaxy Nexus, the Nexus S. However, on December 20, 2011, the Nexus S rollout was "paused" so the company could "monitor feedback" related to the update.

-On Mar 29, 2012, Android 4.0.4 was released, adding several performance improvements to the camera and screen rotation, and other bug fixes.
+On Mar 29, 2012, Android 4.0.4 was released, adding several performance improvements to the camera and screen rotation, as well as other bug fixes.

-Google Play Services support for 4.0 ended in February 2019.
+Google Play Services support for Android 4.0 ended in February 2019.

 Features

 Visual design

-The user interface of Android 4.0 represented an evolution of the design introduced by Honeycomb, although the futuristic aesthetics of Honeycomb were scaled back in favor of flat design with neon blue accenting, hard edges, and drop shadows for depth.
+The user interface of Android 4.0 represented an evolution of the design introduced by Honeycomb.
+However, the futuristic aesthetics of Honeycomb were scaled back in favor of flat design with neon blue accenting, hard edges, and drop shadows for depth.
 Ice Cream Sandwich also introduced a new default system font, Roboto; designed in-house to replace the Droid font family, Roboto was primarily optimized for use on high-resolution mobile displays.
 The new visual appearance of Ice Cream Sandwich was implemented by a widget toolkit known as "Holo"; to ensure access to the Holo style across all devices—even if they use a customized interface skin elsewhere, all Android devices certified to ship with Google Play Store (formerly Android Market) must provide the capability for apps to use the unmodified Holo theme.

 As with Honeycomb, devices could now render navigation buttons—"Back", "Home", and "Recent apps"—on a "system bar" across the bottom of the screen, removing the need for physical equivalents.
 The "Menu" button that was present on previous generations of Android devices was deprecated, in favor of presenting buttons for actions within apps on "action bars", and menu items which did not fit on the bar in "action overflow" menus, designated by three vertical dots.
 Hardware "Search" buttons were also deprecated in favor of search buttons within action bars.
 On devices without a "Menu" key, a temporary "Menu" key would now be displayed on-screen while running apps that were not coded to support the new navigation scheme.
-On devices that used a hardware "Menu" key, action overflow buttons were hidden in apps and were mapped to the "Menu" key.
+On devices with a hardware "Menu" key, action overflow buttons were hidden in apps and mapped to the "Menu" key.